 It takes a lot of research to understand a little about where your reading demographic market and target audience lies.

-Trying to sell your book to everyone wastes a lot of time and money.
+Trying to sell your book to everyone wastes a lot of time and money and is one of the most frequent self-publishing mistakes.

 Publishing is not a race.
 Remember that major publishing houses take a year or more to prepare a book for publishing.